 1. Know Scrum basics and applications well

 It is important to note here that today, in the times when Scrum, XP, Lean Management, or Kanban are known Agile methods, it is the Scrum that is leading the way with almost 70% of Agile enterprises today using Scrum as their Agile framework.
 This is why it is so critical to have a thorough knowledge of Scrum if you are keen to work as an Agile coach.
 So, you should have a working knowledge of Scrum; you could also be someone who has or is currently working as a Scrum Master.
-If you have worked as a team member of a Product Development Team or as a Product Owner, it is better.
+If you have worked as a member of a product development team or as a product owner, it is better.

 To summarize, as your professional experience, you should have preferably worked as a Scrum Master – ensure that you have completed the Professional Scrum Master Certification either from Scrum.org or the Certified ScrumMaster (CSM) certification from Scrum Alliance.

-If you do not have a Scrum Master experience, then it is good to have completed the Product Owner Certification – the PSPO (Product Scrum Product Owner) or CSPO (Certified Scrum Product Owner) certification.
+If you do not have Scrum Master experience, you should have completed the Product Owner Certification—the PSPO (Product Scrum Product Owner) or CSPO (Certified Scrum Product Owner) certification.

 And finally, if you are not a Scrum Master or Product Owner, ensure that you have a Scrum Developer Certification.